Eva Hughes: Early life

 Hughes was born Agnes Eva Snodgrass to Charlotte Agnes Snodgrass née Cotton, and Peter Snodgrass.
 She had an older sister Janet Clarke, a philanthropist who also created The Ashes urn.
 She also has a brother Evelyn who was canonised in the Church of England.
 On 1 October 1885, Hughes married to the businessman and army officer Frederic Hughes in St Kilda.
 They had four children between 1886 and 1891.

 Career

 In 1904, Hughes and five other women founded the Australian Women's National League (AWNL), a conservative group.
 At their first meeting which Hughes chaired, her sister, Janet was elected president.
 In September 1909, Hughes was elected state president, a role she maintained for 13 years.
 Under her leadership, the AWNL grew to 420 branches and 50,000 members.

 During World War I, Hughes encouraged conscription and war work and used her role as president of the AWNL to promote the cause.

-In October of 1918, it Hughes appointment as an Officer of the Order of the British Empire was announced.
+In October 1918, it Hughes appointment as an Officer of the Order of the British Empire was announced.